Difference Between Taper and Fade

 So basically, a fade is a shorter version of the taper haircut where the hair on top remains the longest and starts to immerse with skin as it goes down.

 To execute this haircut, a trimmer, along with different sizes of blades, is required.
-In a high fade haircut, the hair’s length is usually longer than the hair on the back of the hair and sides of the ear.
+In a high fade haircut, the hair’s length is longer than the hair on the back of the hair and sides of the ear.

 In a mid-fade cut, the length of the hair starts to fade around the ears, but the length on the top is longer than the hair length on the back and sides of the hair.

-In a high fade haircut, the length of the hair is the smallest and often exposes the skin of the head.
+In a high fade haircut, the length of the hair is the smallest and exposes the skin of the head.
 Apart from these three main styles, there are many variations in the fade haircut, like skin fade, drop fade, and beard fade.

 Main Differences Between Taper and Fade